slaterlucas/EvalQAFactory/README.md

 A configurable pipeline for generating statistically rigorous evaluation datasets for domain-specific AI assistants.
 Given structured ground-truth data, the system produces natural-language question-answer pairs organized by scenario, suitable for benchmarking chatbot accuracy and coverage.

+> **Note:** This project originated during an internship where I built evaluation pipelines for production AI assistants.
+The codebase has since been generalized, proprietary data and domain logic have been replaced with example configs to demonstrate the architecture and method.

 ## Key Design Decisions

 - **Ground-truth-first generation** — every QA pair starts from verified data, guaranteeing answer correctness.
 An LLM (Google Gemini) is used only to rephrase questions naturally, not to invent answers.